graygnuorg/sargon/README.md

 * `sargonUser`

   User to whom this entry applies.
-If the value begins with a percent sign, the rest of characters after it are treated as the name of a user group and the entry applies to all users in this group.
+If the value begins with a percent sign, the rest of characters is treated as the name of a user group and the entry applies to all users in this group.

 * `sargonHost`